facelessuser/coloraide/docs/src/markdown/compositing.md

 c1 = Color('#07c7ed').set('alpha', 0.5)
 c2 = Color('#fc3d99')
 c1, c2
-c1.compose(c2, operator='destination-over', space="srgb")
+Color.layer([c1, c2], operator='destination-over', space="srgb")
 ```
 ///

 You can also apply alpha compositing to multiple layers at once.
-Simply send in a list of colors as the backdrop, and
+Simply send in a list of colors of any length, and the
-the colors will be composed from right to left with the right most color being on the bottom of the stack and the base
+colors will be layered on top of each other from right to left with the right most color being on the bottom of the
-color (the source) being on the very top.
+stack and the left color (the source) being on the very top.

 Here we are using the normal blend mode and 50% transparency on all the circles with an opaque white background.
 We will
 calculate the center color where all three layers overlap.